There is no shortage of incredible things to do in Miami.

-If you are a lover of nature, one of the nicest things to do in Miami is visiting Everglades National Park, which is Florida’s largest swamp.
+If you are a lover of nature, make sure to visit Everglades National Park, which is Florida’s largest swamp.
 The park covers an area of 1.5 million acres and is inhabited by alligators, crocodiles, snakes and a variety of birds.

 The Visitors Center is a good place to stop in search for more information, and to pick up a map for the many walking trails which are perfect for wildlife spotting.
 The Anhinga Trail, which starts at the Royal Palm Visitor Center, is wheelchair accessible too and one of the visitors’ favorite.

 The park can also be visited on one of those famous airboats such as this Everglades National Park Airboat Tour and Wildlife Show tour.